Elementary, Middle, and High School Principals

 How to Become One: Principals typically need a master’s degree in education administration or leadership.
 In addition, they need teaching experience.

-Job Outlook: Employment of elementary, middle, and high school principals is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
-Employment growth will be affected by student enrollment and the number of educational institutions.
+Job Outlook: Employment of elementary, middle, and high school principals is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of elementary, middle, and high school principals with similar occupations.